Dmmc123/sparse-reg/README.md

                     --weights-dir <folder_to_save_weights>
 ```

-6. Once the models were trained, you can run inference on them an compute the table of metrics:
+6. Once the models were trained, you can run inference on them, compute the table of metrics, and draw the the word clouds to visualize important words to get more upvotes:

 ```
 python src/evaluate.py --datasets-dir <processed_datasets_dir>
                        --weights-dir <weights_folder>
-                       --output-dir <folder_to_save_table>
+                       --output-dir <folder_to_save_artifacts>
 ```

 ## Visualization